FredHutch/FAUST_Nextflow/documentation/HOW_TO_BUILD_THE_FAUST_NEXTFLOW_DOCKER_IMAGE.md

 1. In a terminal navigate to the `root directory` of the repository
 1. Set the required environment variables
     - `export FAUST_NEXTFLOW_DOCKER_IMAGE_VERSION="0.0.1"`
+        - Ideally, this should match the version of `FAUST` being used
     - `export GITHUB_PAT="11111111111aaaaaaaaaaa22222222222bbbbbbb"`
 1. Build the `Docker` image
     - `sh continuous_integration/build_docker_images.sh`